janscience/FishFinder/docs/usage.md

 ## Get the data

-- Open the fishfinder
+- Connect the fishfinder via USB to a PC
-- Take out the SD card
+- Switch on the fishfinder.
-- Copy the data from SD card to your computer
+- The data on the SD card are now accesible via MTP protocoll.
+Copy the data to your computer and delete them on the SD card.
-- Remove all files from SD card
-- Insert SD card back onto Teensy
-- Close fishfinder housing.
+- Disconnect the fishfinder from the computer.
+- Press record button to end MTP and start normal recording mode or switch the fishfinder off.